pugetmesh/pugetmesh.github.io/docs/meshcore/repeater_setup.md

 Before you get started, it is good to understand every Meshcore device has a set of private and public keys for encrypting traffic.
 The public key is used within the Mesh as the unique ID of your node.
 You can even search by public key in the [MeshExplorer Search Tool https://map.w0z.is/search](https://map.w0z.is/search).

-Meshcore uses the first two chracters of your public key on the mesh as the abbreviated id of your repeater when viewing the paths messages have travelled.
+Meshcore uses the first two characters of your public key on the mesh as the abbreviated id of your repeater when viewing the paths messages have traveled.
 It is not a _strict_ requirement, but unique prefixes are helpful in the larger Puget Mesh system.

 Meshcore's firmware can not know what prefixes are already in use, and it will generate perfectly good random public and private keys with a public key prefix that is already in use by another repeater.

 In the Repeater Setup steps you will check if your auto-generated public key has a unique prefix and it not, you will follow the steps to create new keys using the [Meshcore Custom Key Generator site https://gessaman.com/mc-keygen/](https://gessaman.com/mc-keygen/).